Ready for CAE p 52. Are Women Becoming Unhappier? Extra Listening

 - Sometimes people deliberately withhold information because it is embarrassing or because they aren't aware it is important.

-- We are aware that the media, mainly the newspaper and television, conveys (communicates) misconstrued (misinterpreted) and biased information to a gross (total) population about many events.
+- We are aware that the media, mainly the newspaper and television, may convey (communicate) misconstrued (misinterpreted) and biased information to many people about many events.

 - Misinformation can spread fast via social networks.